 Chapter 4 – Anonymity and Re-Identification

 Chapter 7 – Trust and Trustworthiness

-Stephen Holland is Reader in Philosophy and Health Science at the University of York.
+Stephen Holland is Professor of Philosophy and Health Science at the University of York, UK.
 He is the author of Public Health Ethics (2nd edn.
 2014) and Chair of Public Health England’s Research Governance Review Group.

 This is a fascinating book on a timely topic.
 Holland provides a deft philosophical guide to a wide range of complex issues in the collection, storage and use of public health data.
 His overarching argument, that concerns about informational privacy have gone too far, is well-developed; researchers, regulators and ethicists should all reflect on it.